Proud Boys' Gavin McInnes to Newsmax TV: Anti-Trump Supporters 'Impaled' Black Conservative Woman

 “I’m kind of mad at white men.
 I think I’m becoming racist towards white men,” he said.
 “I mean they blew up this election.
 The only question is why.”

-He speculated one theory is “white men are sick of being the butt of every joke and they’re the only group you can laugh at and attack and blame on everything,” he said.
+He speculated that one theory is “white men are sick of being the butt of every joke and they’re the only group you can laugh at and attack and blame on everything.

 “And they’re either saying ‘I’m sick of that, I want to appease the masses and self-flagellate and say I hate Trump, leave me alone,’ or they’re mad at Trump for not standing up for them, for us.
 And they resent him for it.
 I don’t know which one it is.”